 * The youngest student on our course, arriving late one day, said, "I remember lying in bed thinking that if the Batman doesn't turn up soon with my morning tea, I'll be late."
 The oldest student on the course (not me!) mourned, "When I lie in bed I can't remember what girls are!"

 * The coffee break one day was very short due to lessons over-running.
-Heard in the crowded toilet, a student carrying his coffee cup said: "I always seem to be drinking my coffee in here."
+Heard in the crowded toilet, a student carrying his coffee cup in one hand said: "I always seem to be drinking my coffee in here."
 Adjacent student replied, "Just make sure you don't get it the wrong way round."

 * Lady instructor said, as we were preparing for a visit from an important VIP: "I had better rub кенитка out in case it's wrong."
 (It was wrong.)
 When the Chief Instructor brought the VIP into the room, he said to the VIP: "I've brought you in here so that you can see what's going on."
 Senior student to VIP: "If you find out, please let us know!"